dsc-courses/dsc10-2022-sp/syllabus.md

 As you complete the lab, you'll be able to run a sequence of autograder tests, which check to make sure that your answers are correct.
 If you complete the assignment and all the tests pass, you'll get a perfect score!

 To submit a lab, follow the instructions in the assignment to upload your notebook to Gradescope, which will run automated tests and assign your score.
 You should verify that all of your test cases pass on Gradescope **before the deadline**.
-Lab assignments will **usually** (but not always!) be due on **Tuesdays at 11:59pm** San Diego time.
+Lab assignments will be due on **Saturdays at 11:59pm**.
 We will release lab assignments roughly a week before they're due.
 The lowest lab score is dropped from the grade calculation.

 Labs must be completed and submitted individually, but we encourage you to discuss high-level approaches with others.
 See the [Collaboration Policy and Academic Integrity](http#collaboration-policy-and-academic-integrity-) section for more details.